 Taking My Emergency Fund Down to $1,000 (~25%)

-When I first decided to pay off all of my non-mortgage debt, I had no plans to withdraw money from my emergency fund.
-At the time, I had contributed just over $16,000 into a Roth IRA that I considered my emergency fund since the tax laws allow you to withdraw contributions to a Roth IRA without paying a penalty (there are other rules too so if you are thinking about doing this, consult your CPA or a tax attorney).
+When I decided to get out of debt, I had just over $16,000 into a Roth IRA that I considered my emergency fund since the tax laws allow you to withdraw contributions to a Roth IRA without paying a penalty (there are other rules too so if you are thinking about doing this, consult your CPA or a tax attorney).

 My third reason was that withdrawing this money was really uncomfortable.
 I hated to see this money that I had spent years saving gone in seconds.
 But I needed that uncomfortable-ness because it made the mess I had gotten myself into more real.
 In the end, I think this more than anything (except, perhaps, my travel moratorium) will help me stay out of debt in the future.